AbhilashG97/Frozen-Frosted-Bites/Libraries/Pandas/README.md

 | SQL         | SQL                  | read_sql       | to_sql       |
 | SQL         | Google Big Query     | read_gbq       | to_gbq       |

-Here is an exmaple which shows how to read data from a csv file -
+Here is an example which shows how to read data from a csv file -

 ```python
 import pandas as pd